-I have finally gotten around to create my first web site with ASP.NET MVC.
+I have finally started creating my first web site with ASP.NET MVC.
 After looking through the nice start examples, I noticed that .css files were manually included in the master page.
+Let’s have a look at how to use ASP.NET themes instead.

 To create a custom theme, simply do the following: